Selivanov1234/final/readme.md

 2. We should type in *add* (the name of the file)
 3. We should use *commit -m"Commit the file"*
 4. To check the status we use *git status* command
+5. To upload information we need to use *git push*